 A zone is an isolated location within a region.
 Zones have high-bandwidth, low-latency network connections to other zones in the same region.
 Google recommends deploying applications across multiple zones in a region.

 An instance is a virtual machine hosted on Google’s infrastructure.
 You can install and configure these instances just like physical servers.
-In this document, you can use startup scripts and Chef to configure instances with the application server and code for the web application.
+In the example deployment, you use startup scripts and Chef to configure instances with the application server and code for the web application.

-The Compute Engine Autoscaler adds or removes Google Compute Engine instances to an instance group by interfacing with the group’s manager in response to traffic, CPU utilization, or other signals.
+The Compute Engine Autoscaler adds or removes Compute Engine instances to a managed instance group by interfacing with the group’s manager in response to traffic, CPU utilization, or other signals.
 In the example solution, the Autoscaler responds to the Request Per Second (RPS) metric of the HTTP load balancer.
-An Autoscaler is required for each instance group that you want scaled automatically.
+An Autoscaler is required for each managed instance group that you want scaled automatically.

 For this example architecture to be resilient, it needs to be able to automatically replace instances that have failed or have become unavailable.
 When a new instance comes online, it should: